 The wall itself is fantastically beautiful, being covered with very colourful soft corals, giant sponges and a superb variety of fans.
 Some of the larger Gorgonian fans can be as much as 2 metres in size!
 The western coral reef has a great variety of hard coral formations including some very mature table corals.
 Deeper don are boulders covered in stunning soft corals, mainly with hues of pink, yellow and white.

-As well as this breath-taking underwater scenery the dive site is covered in interesting and curious looking creatures including sea horses, frog fish, a large variety of shrimps, amazingly coloured nudibranchs and moray eels of all sizes and description.
+As well as this breath-taking underwater scenery the dive site is covered in interesting and curious looking creatures including sea horses, scorpion fish, a large variety of shrimps, amazingly coloured nudibranchs and moray eels of all sizes and description.

 Look away from the wall out into the blue and you can see large schools of barracuda, snappers and squid.
 Tuna and jacks can also be seen swimming past in an effortless manner.
 Look to the surface to see crocodile needlefish hanging just below, sometimes more than a metre in size.
 Plus there are all the usual reef fish in abundance: parrotfish, lionfish, pufferfish, trumpetfish etc.